silasdani/bullet-services/README.md

 For detailed documentation, see [docs/webflow_integration.md](docs/webflow_integration.md).

-The API automatically syncs quotation data to your Webflow CMS collection when:
+The API automatically syncs wrs data to your Webflow CMS collection when:

-- A new quotation is created
+- A new wrs is created
 - Manual sync is triggered via the `/send_to_webflow` endpoint

 ## License